corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node/operating/monitoring-and-logging/checkpoint-tooling.md

 * Information about the checkpoint such as its `flowId`.
 * A nested hierarchical view of its reachable objects and their associated sizes, including the state of any flows held within the checkpoint.

 The checkpoint agent writes information to standard Log4j2 log files in the node's `log` directory.
-This tool is particularly useful when used in conjunction with the `checkpoints dump` CRaSH shell command to identify and troubleshoot problems associated with flows not completing.
+This tool is particularly useful when used in conjunction with the `checkpoints dump` [CRaSH shell command](../../operating/shell.md#output-information-about-the-flows-running-on-the-node) to identify and troubleshoot problems associated with flows not completing.
 When a checkpoint is serialized to disk the checkpoint agent has access to all checkpoint data, including the fiber it was running on and the checkpoint ID.
-When a checkpoint is deserialized from disk the checkpoint agent only has access to the stack clas hierarchy.
+When a checkpoint is deserialized from disk the checkpoint agent only has access to the stack class hierarchy.

 To use the checkpoint agent:

-1. Download the checkpoint agent here [here](https://software.r3.com/artifactory/corda-releases/net/corda/corda-tools-checkpoint-agent/).
+1. Download the checkpoint agent from [Artifactory](https://software.r3.com/artifactory/corda-releases/net/corda/corda-tools-checkpoint-agent/).
 2. Add the `-Dcapsule.jvm.args=-javaagent:<PATH>/checkpoint-agent.jar[=arg=value,...]` option when starting the node.
 To log checkpoint data only for failing flows, start the checkpoint agent with the `checkpoint-agent.jar=instrumentType=read,instrumentClassname=NONE` arguments.
 3. If you are using the Corda gradle plugin configuration tasks, alter the task to include the checkpoint agent.
 See [the cordform task](../deploy/generating-a-node.md/) for information on updating the `cordform` task.